Gladys supports cameras that expose a RTSP or HTTP stream.

 Here is an example of an HTTP URL:

 If you can't find this information on your camera manual, try using this website: https://www.ispyconnect.com/sources.aspx (this is a database of cameras with their relevant connection information).

 There is a even a built-in URL generator.

 For example, this is for a Xiaomi camera:

-If you don't find anything on this website either, I suggest you to Google "your camera name + RTSP" to see if there is an open stream available.
+If you don't find the iformation you are looking for on this website, I suggest you to Google "your camera name + RTSP".
+This should bring up search results that you can use to see if there is an open stream available.

 Open VLC and click on "File" -> "Open a Network..."

 Then, enter the URL of your RTSP or HTTP stream